Illinois Healthcare Administration Certificate Programs

 Depending on your work experience and degree level, you may have quite a few healthcare administration jobs to explore before settling on a career path.
 Your healthcare administration salary may be influenced by several factors, including which part of Illinois you work in and which type of healthcare facility you work in.

 Private facilities often pay more than state-managed facilities.
-Currently, patient representatives claim an average annual income of $36,620 (Bureau of Labor Statistics, 2016).
-Those who become employed as medical records technicians bring in an average of $40,190 per year (BLS, 2016).
-In Illinois, the average annual income for a medical services manager is $101,840 (BLS, 2016).
+Currently, patient representatives claim an average annual income of $40,560.
+Those who become employed as medical records technicians bring in an average of $52,150 per year.
+In Illinois, the average annual income for a medical services manager is $124,940.

-Predicted job growth rates are fairly similar to national averages.
-Between 2014 and 2024, demand for patient representatives may increase 9% (O*Net, 2016).
+Predicted job growth rates are fairly similar to national averages for the time span between 2018 and 2028.
 After completing health administration certificate programs, IL graduates may become medical records technicians.
-In this specialty, job openings may jump 10% by the year 2024 (O*Net, 2016).
-Within the field of medical management, demand for health services managers are expected to swell 7% during this timeframe (O*Net, 2016).
+In this specialty, job openings are projected to remain steady.
+Within the field of medical management, demand for health services managers are expected to swell by 6%.

 With a technical certificate in healthcare administration, you may look into entry-level management jobs that put you in charge of small teams.
 With a graduate degree from an MBA healthcare management Illinois school, you may qualify for mid-level and high-level management jobs.